mobile-app-dev-UOC/mobile-app-dev-UOC.github.io/content/05/08-multi-density.md

 ---
 layout: default
 title: 5.8.
-Multi-density
+Orientations and screen types
 parent: 5.
 User interfaces
 nav_order: 8
 ---

 # 5.8.
-Multi-density
+Orientations, screen sizes and densities

 By default, an application allows `portrait` and `landscape` orientations.
 If we want to support only one orientation, we have to specify it in the `manifest` file.
 Orientation is configured for each activity separately.
 If we want the app to always remain in portrait orientation we will use the following: